Forecasting Sparse Movement Speed of Urban Road Networks with Nonstationary Temporal Matrix Factorization: Acknowledgment

-Data retrieved from Uber Movement, © 2022 Uber Technologies, Inc., \url{https://movement.uber.com}.
-X. Chen would like to thank the Institute for Data Valorisation (IVADO) and the Interuniversity Research Centre on Enterprise Networks, Logistics and Transportation (CIRRELT) for providing the PhD Excellence Scholarship to support this study.
+Xinyu Chen and Chengyuan Zhang would like to thank the Institute for Data Valorisation (IVADO), Fonds de recherche du Québec -- Nature et technologies (FRQNT), and the Interuniversity Research Centre on Enterprise Networks, Logistics and Transportation (CIRRELT) for providing the PhD Excellence Scholarship to support this study.